kmatarese/glide/README.md

 Introduction
 ------------

-Glide was inspired by and uses a similar syntax to [Consecution](https://github.com/robdmc/consecution), which is an easy-to-use pipeline abstraction tool inspired by [Apache Storm Topologies](http://storm.apache.org/releases/current/Tutorial.html).
+Glide is an easy-to-use data pipelining tool inspired by [Consecution](https://github.com/robdmc/consecution) and [Apache Storm Topologies](http://storm.apache.org/releases/current/Tutorial.html).
 Like those libraries, **Glide is:**

 - A simple, reusable approach to building robust ETL pipelines
-- A system for wiring together processing nodes to form a DAG
+- A system for wiring together processing nodes to form a directed acyclic graph (DAG)

 **Glide also has:**